alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 // No requests yet.
 ```

-`TraverseSequential` returns one suspended program that visits the product IDs in order, runs one request at a time, and collects the results. `TraverseSequential` starts from plain inputs and an effectful function, while `SequenceSequential` starts from `IO` values that already exist.
+`TraverseSequential` returns one suspended program that visits the product IDs in order, runs one request at a time, and collects the results.
+If the `IO` values already exist, the same idea is often called sequence.
 Both produce one suspended computation for the entire batch:

 ```text
 List<IO<T>> -> IO<List<T>>